Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path results for sDE

 \emph{Step 3: Conclusion via Kolmogorov's regularity criterion}.
-To get the supremum in $x$ inside the expectation, let us try to apply the Kolmogorov regularity criterion.
+To get the supremum in~$x$ inside the expectation, we want to apply the Kolmogorov regularity criterion.
 Given $x,y\in\mathbb{R}^{d}$, $r>1$, we derive from~\eqref{formula_Dvarphi} (using suitable vector notations)

 with the following abbreviations